 - Drug Possession.

 - Property crimes like theft or larceny.

-If you do a criminal records check, you generally won’t be able to see if they has had any:
+If you do a criminal records check, you generally won’t be able to see if they have had any:

 - Drivers license revoked or suspended.

 - Any accidents.

 - You must be over the age of 21.

 - You must possess a High School Diploma or GED

 - You must pass a Criminal, Credit and Driving History background check.